 The grade of "I" indicates an authorized incomplete and is given when a student is unable to complete all required coursework before the class is finished because of circumstances beyond her or his control.
+An incomplete grade may only be given to a student whose work is currently passing.
 A grade of "I" does not count in the computation of grade point average.